nic0michael/RabbitMQProducerMicroservice/readme.md

 ## Servers supported
 This project runs with both a RabbitMQ Docker instance as well as on an Ubuntu Server with RabbitMQ server installed on it.

-Instructione for both installations are provided here
+Instructions for both installations are provided here

 ## Free Open Source FOS with the License based on GPL Version 3